 During the next five years, performance metrics will enable us to evaluate our progress, check for unintended consequences, and make any necessary course corrections essential to achieving our major goals.
 Key to the success of this plan is for all members of the CIRM team to understand the specific roles they play in the organization's success and to track the performance of their functional area against the plan.
-For this reason, as part of the strategic planning process, each functional area within CIRM has developed its own team mission and performance metrics, fully supportive of the Institute.
+For this reason, as part of the strategic planning process, each functional area within CIRM has developed its own team mission and performance metrics, both of which are fully supportive of the Institute.
 Most of these metrics are recurring and monitor the performance and efficiency of the machine, while a few areas have progress milestones for the initiation of new major programs.
-The performance metrics for each team are described in the following pages.
+Listed in the following pages, are descriptions of the performance metrics for each team.
 CIRM will appraise each functional area and, based upon effectiveness, determine the actual value of the performance metric necessary to achieve the Major Goals.
-These metrics are designed to monitor the progress being made toward completion of each of the Major Goals of the plan.
+Holistically, these metrics are designed to monitor the progress being made toward completion of each of the Major Goals of the plan.